QCDIS/vre_documetation/README.md

 The LifeWatch VRE platform is a Platform as a Service (PaaS) that provides a set of tools and services to support custom VREs.

+### Main Features

+* A user-friendly interface to the LifeWatch VRE platform
+* Overview of the running Virtual Labs (VLs)
+* Overview of executed workflows
+* Community based data products catalog
+* Community based geographical data products catalog

 ## Notebook as a Virtual Research Environment (NaaVRE)

 The Notebook as a Virtual Research Environment (NaaVRE) is a set of tool build on top of JupiterLab that provides a user-friendly interface to the LifeWatch VRE platform.

-The NaaVRE provides a set of tools to support the creation of
+### Main Features
+* Containerization of cells
+* Workflow composition based on containerized cells
+* Execution of containerized cells on a workflow engine
+* Search for notebooks

+### Supported Kernels
+* Python
+* Rscript